shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Creature arrival: abilities can trigger when a creature arrives.
 If the creature has a battlecry ability, it activates right after it arrives, regardless of the speed of the ability.
 If the speed matters, it changes when the arrival happens too.

+Adjoined action and triggered ability: When a creature reacts to its own action (such as with arriving and Battlecry, fighting and Fight), the action and the trigger are adjoined, mean they happen right after the other.
+First, the action happens, and then the ability happens, with no other ability from other creatures in between.
+If the speed of the action and the speed of the ability are different, use the speed of the ability.

 ## Speeds

 Abilities and actions have a speed that determine where they get placed in the queue.
 Note that “interrupt” just means “go before it” and does not necessarily mean that the interrupted ability gets canceled.

 -   Super fast – rare, used for effects that can’t be interrupted.
-For example, Battlecry is super fast because it needs to happen right after the creature enters.
 -   Fast – happens before the triggering ability.
 Used to make abilities meant to interrupt other creature’s abilities
 -   Medium – this is the default.
 When an ability or action doesn’t say what speed it is, it goes at this speed.
 -   Slow – other abilities can interrupt it.
 Used for giant massive game changing abilities.